ZMF ATTICUS REVIEW

 Dark done well.
 Smooth, refined, and mellow is how the treble of the Atticus sounds to me.
 Some will use the buzzword ‘veil’ but clarity is too good on the Atticus for me to use that word since it can also mean a lack of transparency.
 The Atticus has no sibilance to speak of.
 In fact I find the sibilance region of the Atticus to be minutely more trimmed than is neutral which makes definition and edge take a hit.
 I like a little edge personally speaking but also do not like sibilance and when forced to choose a bias I will easily pick a minor ‘smoothing over’ of that region instead of any emphasis whatsoever.
 I can listen to the Atticus without a wince with the majority of my music.
 Some of my poorly mastered music is pampered by the Atticus but I can still hear their issues enough not to crank them up into gruesomeness.

 To my ears the Atticus still does have enough definition from the lower treble to sound natural.
 I do feel that the HD650 has better air and extension in the treble than the Atticus though.
 Let me make it clear that despite whatever veil people say the 650 has, it still has good treble extension which is partly why it is able to produce such vocal harmonics and overtones.
 In all fairness though, the Atticus is fully closed and it goes without saying that by default of the design it will sound less open.
 I must say that the quality of treble from the Atticus is better than the granular and scratchy treble of the HD650 even if it has less extension.
+The 650 will sound more detailed up top in direct comparison, and from a good amp the 650 treble can sound more clear and nuanced.
 The Eikon has slightly better treble extension than the Atticus and in comparison is more neutral than both the 650 and Atticus.
 Verdict: the treble extends adequately but it’s not an area the Atticus ‘excels’ at.
-As is I actually find the Atticus pleasing and venue like, just a little overcast with fair-decent treble extension.
+As is I actually find the Atticus pleasing and venue like, just overcast with fair-decent treble extension.

 The treble from the Atticus does have good bite, body, and snap.
 Textures do not seem smoothed over to me and the transients behave energetically with a directness that is vibrant and graphic with good quality.